Skip to main content

 Wildlife Ecosystems

-Yaganes protects some of the most productive marine ecosystems in the Southern Ocean.
-Sei whales, fin whales, southern right whales, and orca inhabit the park waters.
-Large colonies of Magellanic penguins, rockhopper penguins, and Macaroni penguins nest on the Isla de los Estados.
-Southern elephant seals and South American sea lions haul out on island beaches.
+Yaganes protects some of the most productive marine ecosystems in the South Atlantic.
+Sei whales, fin whales, southern right whales, and orcas inhabit the park waters.
+Rockhopper penguins and Magellanic penguins nest on nearby islands including Isla de los Estados, which lies adjacent to the park.
+[1] Southern elephant seals and South American sea lions haul out on island beaches and forage in park waters.
 The park waters support exceptional diversity of seabirds including albatrosses (wandering, black-browed), petrels, shearwaters, and cormorants.
-Southern elephant seals use the park as a foraging and breeding ground.
+The deep sub-Antarctic waters support cold-water coral communities and diverse benthic fauna.

 Flora Ecosystems